-There is no correlation between the reported afforestation per province (for any time period) and detectable tree cover gains according to Hansen et al. [24] (see below).
-While reported afforestation has been highest in North, central and Southwest China the gains detected by Hansen et al. were highest in Southeast and Northeast China (Fig. S13).
-There is a correlation between the more gradual gains recorded by Sexton et al. [10] and reported afforestation.
-This is particularly evident when including afforestation data from the 1990s and when looking at a lower canopy cover threshold of ≥20%.
+There is no correlation between the reported afforestation per province (for any time period) and detectable tree cover gains according to Hansen et al. [24] (Fig. S15).
+While reported afforestation has been highest in North, central and Southwest China the gains detected by Hansen et al. were highest in Southeast and Northeast China (Figs. S12 and 15).
+There is a correlation between the more gradual gains recorded by Sexton et al. [10] and reported afforestation (Fig. S15).
+This is particularly evident when including afforestation data from the 1990s.
 The correlation is partly driven by larger provinces that have received a lot of afforestation effort such as Heilongjiang, and there is less or no correlation when the figures are standardized for area.
 These results highlight that greater planting efforts are associated with greater returns, but that these returns may be slow and/or consist of a scarcer canopy cover.